 It’s Tuesday night, and your partner utters those four little words no one ever wants to hear: “Honey, we have mold.”
 What should you do?
 First, you should photograph the damage for insurance, record keeping, and any mold fans on your Christmas card list.
 Then you should contact a professional mold remediation and repair company.
-Mold cleanup is a job that should almost always be completed by trained professionals.
+The mold remediation process is a job that should almost always be completed by trained professionals.
 These are the five steps those pros will likely take when they show up to rid your residence of mold.

 They’ll Assess the Situation and Form a Plan of Attack

 If there’s visible mold in your home, that often means that there’s hidden mold as well, such as under rugs and behind drywall.
-The remediation team’s first step will be to perform a thorough inspection of the affected area to figure out just how large the issue really is.
+The first step in the mold remediation process will be to perform a thorough inspection of the affected area to figure out just how large the issue really is.
 If the contamination is minor, this visit will likely be brief.
 If the mold growth has spread, however, or if those rugs and that drywall need to be removed, this first step can take longer.

 A mold sample may be taken, too.
 In some circumstances, this is a necessary step for pinpointing the level of contamination that the remediation company will be dealing with.
 If members of your household have significant respiratory conditions or other health concerns that are aggravated by mold, a sample may be in order as well.